-- A dedicated phone line for quick and easy access to care for patients and referring providers
+- A dedicated phone line to initiate care for patients and referring providers

 - Connection to a nurse who screens patients and schedules appointments for a full assessment or referral to specialists

 - Complete evaluation by a doctor during a convenient online video appointment (telemedicine)

 - Quick referrals to Vanderbilt specialists who are committed to caring for patients recovering from COVID-19

 - A personalized plan for recovery and rehabilitation

 Patients may also have opportunity to enroll in a post-acute COVID syndrome patient registry and take part in research.
 This will help us better care for patients with lingering COVID symptoms during their recovery from COVID-19.

 Services are billed to insurance and may require a co-pay depending on your plan.
 Check with your health plan to make sure that Vanderbilt is considered "in-network" under your plan's coverage.
 See accepted insurance plans here.

 Who qualifies for the Post-Acute COVID Care through this service?

 To be seen through the this service, you must be 18 or older and: